Major Hurricane Roslyn heads for hit on Mexico’s coast

 Alfaro said on Twitter that any school activities in the region would be cancelled Saturday and he urged people to avoid touristic activities at beaches and in mountainous areas over the weekend.

-The National Water Commission said rains from Roslyn could cause mudslides and flooding. and the U.S. hurricane center warned of dangerous storm surge along the coast, as well as 4 to 6 inches (10 to 15 centimeters) of rain..
+The National Water Commission said rains from Roslyn could cause mudslides and flooding. and the U.S. hurricane center warned of a dangerous storm surge along the coast, as well as 4 to 6 inches (10 to 15 centimeters) of rain.